Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

 We have completed creating a custom platform from scratch and verifying it with a simple vadd application.

 Please feel free to check more tutorials in this repository.

+### Fast Track

+If you encounter any issues when creating the custom platform and the validation application in this tutorial, you can run `make all` in ref_files directory to generate the reference design and compare with your design.

+The command line flow has slight differences comparing to Vitis IDE flow.
+- The vector addition application is called `vadd` and `binary_container_1.xclbin` in Vitis IDE flow.
+The generated files in command line flow are called `simple_vadd` and `krnl_vadd.xclbin`.

 <p class="sphinxhide" align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>